mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## RTP Header extensions {#rtp-header-extensions}

-Like the payload-specific feedback packets, QUIC cannot directly replace the control information in the following header extensions.
+Like the payload-specific RTCP feedback packets, QUIC cannot directly replace the control information in the following header extensions.
 RoQ does not place restrictions on sending any RTP header extensions.
 However, some extensions, such as Transmission Time offsets {{?RFC5450}} are used to improve network